smashhadi/feature-selection-extraction/README.md

 Rest are implemented by authors of the paper.

-Plotting code outputs images as shown below (Autoencoder feature extraction method):
+Plotting code outputs 2D plots showing MNIST data points in the embedded space after applying feature selection/extraction as shown below (Autoencoder feature extraction method).
+We might observe clusters of the same digits, which proves the effectiveness of the feature selection/extraction method visually.

 ![Embedded Space Plot](/AE_plot.png)